 Length: Up to 4.6 inches

 1.)
 The “rays” of their nose are constantly moving and feeling for prey.

 2.)
 They actually don’t really use their nose for smelling, but rather to feel their way around in the darkness for food.

 3.)
 The nerves on their noses are the most sensitive touch organ of any known mammal.
 Their noses have over 100,000 nerve fibers, which is about 5 times the number found in the human hand.

 4.)
 These sensory receptors are known as “Elmer’s Organs” and they actually detect seismic vibrations around them.
-This helps them find their way around and to hunt for prey.
+This helps them find their way around and to hunt.